3:00 – 3.05 PM

 June 5, 2026 | Central European Summer Time (CEST)

-Opening of the conference – Prof. Andrzej Grzybowski, MD, PhD
+Opening of the conference – Prof. Andrzej Grzybowski, MD, PhD, Foundation for Supporting the Development of Ophthalmology “Ophthalmology 21”, University of Warmia and Mazury, Olsztyn, Poland

 3.05 – 3.20 PM